-Characters other than the underscore , letters, and digits, that are not part of the required source character set (such as the dollar sign \$, or characters in national character sets) may appear in an identifier (subclause 5.1.2.2.1).
+Characters other than the underscore , letters, and digits, that are not defined in the required source character set (such as the dollar sign \$, or characters in national character sets) may appear in an identifier (subclause 6.1.2).

 May a standard conforming implementation make characters in its character set that are not in the required source character set identifier characters?